JordanMartinez/pure-conf-talk/slides/presentation.md

 ## Why use monad transformers?

-- Add such "effects" to sequential computations
+- Add such "effects"

 ---

 ## Why use monad transformers?

-- Add such "effects" to sequential computations
+- Add such "effects"
-- Write more decoupled code
+- Decouple code

 ---